 How is Cascara Used? ☕️

-Although cascara houses the coffee cherry that eventually becomes a roasted coffee bean, its flavor notes couldn’t be further from a cup o’ joe.
+Although cascara is really just the outer skin that houses a coffee cherry, its flavor notes couldn’t be further from a cup o’ joe.
 Cascara is often described as having a sweet, dry and/or fruity taste, which is probably why it is colloquially referred to as “coffee cherry tea” when brewed into its final form.